 Completion of the GCSE English Language course will enable candidates to read fluently and write effectively.
 Candidates will be able to demonstrate confident control of Standard English forms and will write grammatically correct sentences.
 They will show confidence when employing figurative language and analysing texts.

-The course has been written to the AQA English GCSE Specification 4700
+The course has been written to match the AQA English GCSE Specification 4700.

 Exams and Assessment